jakent4498/IDS6938-SimulationTechniques/Homework1/Readme.md

 It took some trial and error, but I implemented spring forces including spring damping.
 I then worked on collision and penetration detection first with the floor and then with a single cylinder half embedded in the floor.
 Figuring out how to detect and react to the cylinder also resulted in some amusing video https://youtu.be/wHofAiOWbig.
 After that implementing a sphere seemed straight forward.
 I could not figure out how to position the sphere off the origin so the video https://youtu.be/0kWteKsEsZw is a little dull, but the second drop is with Euler integration.

 I implemented shear and bend springs.
 Since I am in the habit, I made a short video https://youtu.be/HptVgqDrLjs showing these as well.
+Then I made a more interesting scene by combining the sphere and a cylinder https://www.youtube.com/watch?v=ywd8XUog0QI.
+I posted my videos to YouTube and I also created one with two jello cubes with obviously different spring constants https://www.youtube.com/watch?v=5IPBego3-wQ.
+The blue cube has Ks = 3666 but the red cube has Ks = 366.

+At that point having set up a completely separate directory so I would not break anything I had done above, I added a third cube and did some comparisons.
+First I compared different spring constants.
+Then I tried different integration methods in the same output.
+Finally I ran the simulation with different integration methods at a variety of different intervals based on the intervals from part 1.
+Euler integration with an interval of 0.005 looks good in my opinion.
+I am working on concatenating all of the files and creating a YouTube video that might be interesting to someone outside of this class.
+These are in Homework1b directory and I am going to attempt to commit and push it.

+Video editing is not for the faint of heart.
+I have managed to stitch together four videos using various parameters with three different cubes each showing a different effect.
+The text introductions are not as long or as smooth as I would like, but I have learned a lot about ffmpeg.
+I have learned a bit about YouTube as well.
+Final video is https://www.youtube.com/watch?v=D9D-b_CEmnw.

 #Part 3: Written Questions
 1. What is the effect of the Ks and Kd parameters on the jello?
 Ks is the spring constant from Hook's Law and represents how stiff or how elastic the spring is.
 In the case of the jello, higher Ks made stiffer jello just like adding more gelatin will do when cooking jello.
 Kd is the damping force that decreases the spring force over time.
 Decreasing Kd will increase the time required for the spring to return to equilibrium.
 Decreasing Kd in the project increases the time for the jello to settle down and stop wobbling.